 All degree-seeking students must take the CSI placement test prior to enrolling in courses at the College of Southern Idaho.
 Non degree-seeking must take the placement test if enrolling in courses that require Math or English placement.
 CSI uses the COMPASS (Computerized Adaptive Placement Assessment & Support System) test from the American College Testing for placement.
-The placement test covers reading, writing, mathematics, spelling, and vocabulary.
+The placement test covers writing and mathematics.
 This test is NOT used to determine admission to CSI and students cannot "fail" the test.
 However, it is very important that students do their very best on the test because their scores will be used for course placement.
 The higher they score, the higher level Math and/or English courses they will be able to enroll in.
-Students who do not place into college-level courses, are placed into developmental courses (below college-level courses that are designed to help prepare students for college-level work).
 Students should learn about the COMPASS test before they go in to take the test.
 They should also consider preparing for the test to ensure that they score as high as possible on the test.
 At the bottom of this page there are resources that students can use to brush up on their skills before taking the COMPASS test.
 There is no charge for taking the placement test.

-The COMPASS assessments are a series of un-timed adaptive tests in the areas of reading, writing, and mathematics.
-Spelling Development and Building College Vocabulary testing may be required as well as part of the CSI placement requirements.
-These tests are used as a means to gather information regarding the background, educational needs, and course placement of students.
+The COMPASS assessments are a series of un-timed adaptive tests in the areas of writing and mathematics.
 The COMPASS placement assessment can be taken at no charge for students who are enrolling at CSI.
 If a student has taken COMPASS in the past, they may not have to retake the assessment.
 All placement scores must be less than three years old from the date of course registration.

 Do I Need to Take the Placement Test if I Already have ACT or SAT Scores?